 The Reveal of a Completely Reimagined Brand

 After almost 100 years in the car industry, Jaguar is reinventing its brand completely.
-They could have created a new brand from scratch, and there would be little difference besides the name.

 Their new strategy, unveiled on November 18, 2024, involves a complete makeover to stand out in the electric vehicle market.
 This includes a change in almost every aspect of the marketing mix, a new brand identity, and a new positioning strategy.